 Filmed on location in a derelict suburban shopping mall and featuring an ensemble of disabled and non-disabled dancers, the film is a re-imagining of the stage work of the same name.
 Dancers Amy Butler, Laura Jones, Chris Pavia, David Willdridge and Dave Toole, who devised the original piece, all appear in the film.

-Artificial Things will be streamed on 18 May at 8pm alongside a live Watch Party on YouTube with special guests choreographer Lucy Bennett, performer David Toole (OBE) and writer and arts producer Amber Massie-Blomfield.
+Artificial Things was streamed on 18 May 2019 at 8pm alongside a live Watch Party on YouTube with special guests choreographer Lucy Bennett, performer David Toole (OBE) and writer and arts producer Amber Massie-Blomfield.

 Stopgap is a UK-based ensemble, which integrates disabled and non-disabled dancers and artists, operating with a distinctive movement aesthetic, and collaboratively developing work that “seeks to open a window into a parallel world where human interdependence, strength, and vulnerability play out with poetic realism.”
 Their original, 90-minute dance piece, Artificial Things (2014), gained so many accolades in Britain that it became part of the GCSE curriculum in secondary schools.
 Hence the genesis of this film: to record an excerpt from the company’s landmark performance with the aim of documenting and preserving an ephemeral artwork.

 ‘I like dance to have a sense of place.
 This location shed a new light on the work,’ says choreographer and Stopgap Artistic Director Lucy Bennett.
 ‘When Sophie saw the space, she was quite clear that she wanted the dance to speak for itself in the film.’